rugg2/rugg2.github.io/index.md

 - recommendation systems - model-based classifier (using SVD) and memory-based classifier (cosine similarity).
 - SF salaries, e-commerce purchases, 911 calls - data analysis and visualization.
 - retrieve live stock information and technical analysis.

+**Matlab**.
+When I followed Andrew Ng's Stanford Machine Learning course, I did quite a few mini-projects that led me to write classic machine learning algorithms from first principle (algorithmics and matrix computations).
+- digits recognition - neural networks (we wrote the forward and backpropagation algorithms ourselves).
+- email spam classifier - simple natural language processing using stemming and bagging.
+- house price prediction - linear regression.
+- recommender systems for movie rating - collaborative filtering.
+- anomaly detection to spot failing servers on a network - typical example of unsupervised learning, here using a simple multivariate gaussian kernel
+- image compression - K-means and PCA.

 **PySpark**
 - While I usually work with the AWS account of the company I work for (Redshift, S3, Mongo DB, SageMaker), I went through the process of opening my own AWS account, e.g. to play a bit with PySpark